-What is the importance of AED?
-Easy and safe device to use, Automated external defibrillators (AED) delivers a therapeutic electric shock to the heart to the victim in Sudden Cardiac Arrest (SCA).
+What is the importance of AED training?
+AED stands for automated external defibrillators.
+Easy and safe device to use, AED delivers a therapeutic electric shock to the heart to the victim in Sudden Cardiac Arrest (SCA).
 More than 350,000 people experience sudden cardiac arrest (SCA) outside of the hospital every year in the United States.
 Additionally, SCA is one of the leading causes of death, and of the 350,000 cases, 90% prove fatal.

 This blog uncovers the correct usage for AEDs and discusses how they can save numerous lives every year.
 It also covers the benefits of First Aid CPR AED training and AED guidelines and use.